Teach For America corps members are assigned to teach a subject in grades pre-K through 12 in one of our regions across the country.

 After interviewing for the corps, you’ll have the opportunity to research and select your preferred regions.

 Use the compare regions tool to learn about our regional offerings, including requirements for your teaching certification, master degree options, and more.

 To join TFA, you must be able to complete all of our summer training.
-Note the dates of summer training for each region when making your decisions.
-You can use these dates for general planning purposes, but they’re subject to change.
+Although our 2021 summer training dates are not yet finalized, you can expect to start virtual summer teaching training sometime between late May and early June.
+Feel free to use these dates for general planning purposes, but note they are subject to change.